A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Discussion

-There are several possible avenues to build on the existing framework.
-First, it would be interesting to design a modified platform which projects the progression of the risk of adversity; we are currently developing a temporal risk score model to predict and visualise the risk of a given outcome on an individual level over time, using \emph{KD-OP} as the base model.
-Second, the pipeline currently only supports classification outcomes, which limits its utility.
-Existing targets include the prognosis of continuous outcomes such as worsening oxygenation and worsening of cardiac function.
+\emph{KD-OP} can be extended in a number of ways.
+First, it would be interesting to project the progression of the risk of adversity; we are currently developing a temporal risk score model to predict and visualise the risk of a given outcome on an individual level over time, using \emph{KD-OP} as the base model.
+Second, the current pipeline only supports classification outcomes.
+Existing targets include the prognosis of continuous outcomes such as worsening oxygenation or cardiac function.
 Also, the current framework strictly uses routinely collected clinical variables as predictors.
 Other types of data can be of high relevance to a given use case.
-For example, ECG signals are the predictors of choice for cardiology-related outcomes; X-ray images can positively improve predictive power in the case of COVID-19, etc. Although the stacked architecture has proven to be highly robust compared to parallel ensembles, it is intrinsically less flexible towards extensions to incorporate additional models.
-It is, therefore, an interesting research problem to address, exploring the avenues of further extending the stacked model.
+For example, ECG signals are the predictors of choice for cardiology-related outcomes; X-ray images can positively improve predictive power in the case of COVID-19, etc. Although the stacked architecture has proven to be highly robust compared to parallel ensembles, it is intrinsically less flexible towards incorporating additional models, which renders extending the stacked model an interesting research problem.
+Finally, we are currently extending the framework's justification component to incorporate both the magnitude and direction of variable contribution to \emph{Static-OP} and \emph{Dynamic-KD}'s predictions.
+However, our ultimate goal is to extend beyond a correlation-based visualisation and into a decision-theoretical framework enabling the contextual selection of predicted risk based on the modular and overall framework performance.

-Our final word pertains to all outcome prediction models.
-The development of a useful clinical tool requires full engagement with stakeholders and ongoing clinical assessment of its validity.
-Numerous scoring systems have been developed over the decades, but few are routinely used because many are developed in isolation of the clinical teams.
-Therefore, strengthening academic and clinical collaboration is key to the success of any model.